German SPD courts Left to pressure Merkel in coalition talks

 By Stephen Brown

-LEIPZIG, Germany Germany's Social Democrats (SPD) have buried a taboo from the Cold War on working with the far left to show Chancellor Angela Merkel - and their own supporters - that the party will be no pushover in talks about forming a new coalition government.
+LEIPZIG, Germany, Nov 14 Germany's Social Democrats (SPD) have buried a taboo from the Cold War on working with the far left to show Chancellor Angela Merkel - and their own supporters - that the party will be no pushover in talks about forming a new coalition government.

 The centre-left SPD suffered its second-worst election defeat of the post-World War two era in September and is now negotiating its conditions for helping to form a government with the conservatives by Christmas.